Call or Text 24/7 (512) 222-8000

 When is an Autopsy Needed?

 Autopsies can be done for medical education or because there are questions surrounding the death.
-Each state creates their own laws for determining when an autopsy should be performed.
+Each state creates their own laws for determining when an autopsy is required to be performed by the county medical examiner

-The parameters for when an autopsy needs to be performed has changed over the years, which is why the rate has dropped significantly since the 1950s.
+The parameters for when an autopsy needs to be performed have changed over the years, which is why the rate has dropped significantly since the 1950s.

 Today, autopsies generally aren’t needed unless the death was:

-Autopsies are also needed when the cause of death can’t be determined or when physicians can’t certify the cause of death.
+Autopsies are also needed when the cause of death can’t be determined, when physicians can’t certify the cause of death, the deceased is six years old or younger or the individual died while incarcerated.

 Who Performs an Autopsy?